7 Hajj Steps – Pilgrims’ Complete Hajj Guide

 perform Hajj.
 The condition of being financially and physically capable of conducting

-The Muslim who successfully completes the Hajj is regarded as a “intifadah.”
+The Muslim who successfully completes the Hajj is regarded as an “intifadah.”

 “Hajji” means “must” in Arabic.“We have completed the shrine (Holy Kaaba), a focal point